 Loaning part of the funds for a purchase of a property rather than gifting can also offer some flexibility with your own personal estate planning.

-It may be worth considering being a co-owner of the property or use a declaration of trust to record your contribution to the purchase or that made to your loved one, though this can have an impact on the level of Stamp Duty Land Tax (England) or Land Transaction Tax (Wales) payable.
+There is also an option of being a co-owner of the property with your loved one or using a declaration of trust to record your contribution to the overall purchase price and associated costs, however, this can have an impact on the level of Stamp Duty Land Tax (England) or Land Transaction Tax (Wales) payable.